Family Ritual Ideas You Need To Know

 What is essential to you as a family?
 What are your top concerns?
 What are your unassailable values?

-Religion and service may be important to certain families, while travel may be important to others.
-Others may be concerned about staying fit or spreading compassion.
+Religion and service could be important to certain families, while travel could be important to others.
+Others could be concerned about staying fit or spreading compassion.
 As a result, you may develop daily, weekly, and monthly routines such as praying together, visiting senior homes, contributing to charity, weekly hiking/swimming, and so on.

 If your family enjoys discovering new areas and travelling, you may make visiting new sites in your city every two weeks a ritual, or make camping vacations a monthly routine.